refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 #### Styling your views

-As mentioned earlier, a key principle in Refinery is to stick to “The Rails Way” where possible.
+As mentioned earlier, a key principle in Refinery is to stick to "The Rails Way" where possible.
 This is apparent in the way you style your views too.
 You style your site exactly how you would style any Rails 3.1 application, using *app/assets/stylesheets/application.css.scss*.